praiskup/praiskup.github.io/_posts/2022-02-11-fedora-copr-uses-ibm-cloud.md

 Working with the QCOW2 images in IBM Cloud
 ------------------------------------------

-TL;DR, cloud-init-based, even the default Fedora `s390x` QCOW2 images are supported!
+TL;DR, cloud-init-based, even the default Fedora `s390x` QCOW2 images work!

 When preparing a custom image, one can spawn a fresh machine, modify it accordingly (e.g. with Ansible) and then snapshot it.
-This approach was breaking subscription-manager on Fedora VMs (a very specific use-case so far, in Y2022), see below.
+This approach broke subscription-manager, see below.

 But fortunately, we observed we can run our guestfish scripting on the `s390x` virtual machines (normally we need to run those scripts on a